 - Lying on your back do a glute bridge, lifting your bum up off the ground, up and down 10-15 times for 3 sets, as pain allows

 As the pain improves the exercises should progress in difficulty becoming more dynamic with the aim of returning you to your desired hobbies and activities.
-For example, walking lunge, bodyweight sumo squat, adductor slide in standing, plyometrics, neuromuscular control exercises and sport-specific drills.
+For example, walking lunge, bodyweight sumo squat, and adductor slide in standing.
+Later in the rehab programme plyometrics, advanced neuromuscular control exercises and sport-specific drills should be incorporated.